hyperoslo/Keychains/README.md

 ## License

-**Keychain** is available under the MIT license.
+**Keychains** is available under the MIT license.
 See the LICENSE file for more info.